BUEC500C1/video-sullyj42/README.md

 # Usage
 There are two main files within the `src/twittervideo` directory.

 `ffmpegconverter` is an api to use ffmpeg for this toolset.
-It is used as a helper for the next module
+It is used as a helper for the next module.

-`queuetwittervideo` sets up a queue and a multiprocessing architecture, saves the image files to a new directory, and creates a video
+`queuetwittervideo` sets up a queue and a multiprocessing architecture, saves the image files to a new directory, and creates a video.
+Example API usage can be seen in the test code and __main__ interfaces.
+Note queue and thread sizes may be adjusted machine by machine.

+A simple example can be run by just calling `python src/twittervideo/queue_twitter_video.py`.

 # Queues and multiprocessing
 The largest timesinks in this operation are (in order)